Kévin Huguenin (Professor – group leader)

 Gaël Bernard (PhD candidate)

-Gaël Bernard is a PhD candidate (enrolled at both UNIL and UToronto) working under the co-supervision of Prof. Periklis Andristos (UToronto) and Prof. Kévin Huguenin (UNIL).
+Gaël Bernard is a PhD candidate (enrolled at UNIL) working under the co-supervision of Prof. Periklis Andristos (UToronto) and Prof. Kévin Huguenin (UNIL).
 He started his PhD in 2015.
 He completed his MSc in Information Systems at UNIL by working on data warehouse solutions for regulatory and compliance at PwC Switzerland–a work for which he received the best Master thesis award.
 His current research focuses on customer journey experience improvement through process mining and customer journey mapping, a customer-centric approach that leverages evidences stemming from data.

 Alexandra Mihaela Olteanu (PhD candidate)